Security¶

 Permissive-only allowlist (MIT, Apache-2.0, BSD, ISC, etc.) |

-| Supply chain | Socket.dev | GitHub App -- detects typosquatting, malware, suspicious ownership changes |
+| Supply chain | Socket.dev | GitHub App; detects typosquatting, malware, suspicious ownership changes |

 Container Scanning¶

-Every container image is scanned by two independent tools before push:
+Every container image is scanned before push:

-- Trivy -- CRITICAL = hard fail, HIGH = warn-only (
+- Trivy: CRITICAL = hard fail, HIGH = warn-only (

 Signed Artifacts¶